vaibhav-sangwan/tictactoe/README.md

 ## Tic Tac Toe

-This is my first attempt at making a Sugar activity.
+This is a Sugar activity.
 A simple tic tac toe game